nortonpmjr/ios-pipeline/README.md

 3. Select or create a new app
 4. Provide the requested informations (name, bundleID)
 5. Go to Prepare for submission
-6. Once you upload an binary and it finishes procesing you have to select it here, to send it to the review process
+6. Once you upload an binary and it finishes processing you have to select it here, to send it to the review process

 ![Image](images/itc-home.png)
 ![Image](images/itc-apps.png)